 The lawsuit was filed on behalf of several North Carolinians who will face substantial hardship under the law, and on behalf of the League of Women Voters of North Carolina and the North Carolina A. Philip Randolph Institute, whose efforts to promote voter participation in future elections will be severely hampered if the measure takes effect.
 All of the Plaintiffs are represented by the Southern Coalition for Social Justice and the individual plaintiffs are also represented by Press Millen, a lawyer who has litigated numerous cases under the State Constitution.

 The case, Alberta Currie et al. v.
-North Carolina, was filed in Orange County Superior Court today.
+North Carolina, was filed in Orange County Superior Court.
 The complaint is available here: Currie v NC.